ByteFoundryAU/awesome-bytefoundry/awesome-but-unknown-debian-packages.md

 cleans up locales to save space, runs initially then runs after package installs

+## mcelog

+install if you have ecc memory, so you know if things are going well/badly

 ### molly-guard

 wraps reboot and halt, so that you dont run them on ssh accidentally